8 Home-Grown Plants & Herbs For Naturally Glowing Skin

 Some of the most effective ingredients in your favorite bottles of natural skin care products started in the dirt.
 So why not try growing your own natural beauty ingredients for a change?
 Here are 8 plants that are great for your skin and are easily grown in your own backyard or window herb garden.

 What it does: High in the compound alpha-bisabolol, chamomile helps reduce inflammation, which soothes acne, rashes and eczema.
 The compound has also been known to ease discoloration caused by sunburns or acne due to its lightening properties.

-How to use it: Brew some camomile tea.
+How to use it: Brew some chamomile tea.
 Let it cool.
 Wash your entire body with it.
-Seriously, though, a DIY facial treatment can fight fine lines and wrinkles, and using camomile as a rinse can help protect color-treated hair while also conditioning your strands.
+Seriously, though, a DIY facial treatment can fight fine lines and wrinkles, and using chamomile as a rinse can help protect color-treated hair while also conditioning your strands.
 Or, opt for the tried-and-true method of using tea bags on your eyes to fight puffiness and dark circles.